knilch0r/freeshisen/README.md

 Other tilesets from libkmahjongg:

-    (c) Eugene Trounev, James L. Hammons, Robert Buchholz, ELY M.
+    (c) Eugene Trounev, James L. Hammons, Robert Buchholz

+8bit tileset:

+    (c) ELY M.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License - see the [file COPYING](https://github.com/knilch0r/freeshisen/blob/master/COPYING) for details.
 > This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.